caian11/projeto-si/README.md

 handler.stop()
 ```

 The calls to `send(name, value)` are synchronous, i.e. the code will wait until the message has been received by the other side.
-Any errors will be raised by the send call, so should be wrapped in a `try: ... execption: ...` block.
+Any errors will be raised by the send call, so should be wrapped in a `try: ... exception: ...` block.

 The calls to `get(name, timeout=None)` will block until either a message of that name is received from EV3g, or the timeout occurs.
 If the call times-out, the return value will be None.
 This call normally returns an EV3Mailbox object.